ADB's Work in Indonesia

 617,214 (4.641% of total membership, 7.127% of total regional membership)

 Paid-in capital subscription:

-Indonesia was a founding member of ADB in 1966.
+Indonesia was a founding member of the Asian Development Bank (ADB) in 1966.
 Today, the country is ADB’s sixth largest shareholder and one of its largest sovereign borrowers.

 Downtown Jakarta, Indonesia.